thunderboltthor/fizzbuzz/README.md

 ## TDD (Test-Driven Development)

 Test-driven development is a practice in which the developer writes unit tests prior to writing the code itself.
-This has a number of advantages, including:
+This has a number of advantages, including but not limited to:

 * Unit tests aren't an afterthought
 * Developers consider _how_ to test functions/methods
-* Developers can refactoring or add features with confidence, because the unit tests serve as regression tests
+* Developers can refactor or add features with confidence, because the unit tests serve as regression tests
 * Unit tests are actually written at all

 ### Red, Green, Refactor (Repeat)